Charles101993/AttacheTussle/README.md

 Group Members: Dan Banks, Charles Beehner, Taylor Stephenson, Victor Meniola

+You must be on the tamu server when you run the game on compute.
 To run the game you must have node.js installed.
 https://nodejs.org/en/